typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 [172.17.0.1]$ echo -Dakka.loglevel=debug | sudo tee -a /usr/share/conductr/conf/conductr.ini
 ```

-You must restart the ConductR Core service for this change to take effect.
+As with all `conductr.ini` file changes, you must restart the ConductR Core service for this change to take effect.

 ```bash
 [172.17.0.1]$sudo service conductr restart

 ```

 Similarly for ConductR Agent: